 The tax brackets increase each year, based on inflation.
 Visit the government of Nova Scotia’s Personal Income Tax page for this year’s tax bracket rates.

-Nova Scotia’s Tax Brackets for Tax Year 2019:
+Nova Scotia’s Income Tax Brackets for Tax Year 2019:

 - Affordable Living Tax Credit and Poverty Reduction Credit: Residents with low-income may qualify for this nonrefundable credit.
 The amount you receive depends on your family make-up.
 Learn more.